daleao/sdv/Harmonics/README.md

 ## Garnet & Gemstone Resonance Theory

-Compensating for the removal of the vanilla Acrobat profession when using [Walk Of Life](../Professions), this mod introduces a seventh gemstone, the **Garnet**, which can be mined upwards of Mine level 80.
+Compensating for the removal of the vanilla Acrobat profession when using [Walk Of Life](../Professions), this mod introduces a seventh gemstone, the [Garnet](https://finalfantasy.fandom.com/wiki/Garnet_Til_Alexandros_XVII), which can be mined upwards of Mine level 80.
 Socketed to a ring or a weapon, it will grant 10% cooldown reduction to special moves.

 With the addition of Garnet, the seven gemstones together form a [Diatonic Scale](https://en.wikipedia.org/wiki/Diatonic_scale), with each gemstone functioning as a musical note: